Elfa-lu/Domino/README.md

 ## Domino
 What is Domoni, why Domino.
-How Donimo used in a model lifecycle
+How Donimo is used in a model lifecycle

 ## Bonus: related automation projects (during 2019 intern)